moverlin/Kirtley_picogrid/Software/README.md

 - Demos:
 	- blinky_mutant_v7
 		- This example blinks an LED on the Central Controller PCB via clicking a button on the Labview control panel.
+	- 3 Inverter Demo
+		- This demo was created by Mike (Po-Hsu Huang).
+We have two copies.
+Whenever we are running this we use the one ending in "-Copy":
+			- 3_INV_DEMO_MIKE_DONT_TOUCH
+			- 3_INV_DEMO_MIKE_DONT_TOUCH - Copy
 - [Uniflash](#uniflash)

 ## <a name="folder_structure"></a> Overview of Software Organisation
 Features of our approach:
 - Self-Contained
 	- Our goal is to have self-contained folders that run specific demos/projects.
 All software associated with a given demo should be located in the same place.
 	- This means we duplicate some files (eg TI libraries, Header files etc) for each new project.
 However, we prefer this approach than to require our projects to link to files in other folders outside that project folder.
 - Typical Demo/Project Layout:
 	- *NOTE!!!* This layout will probably be a little different in the future to cater for projects with multiple microcontrollers.